voodoofugu/nexus-state/README.md

 <h2></h2>

 <details><summary>Recommendations:</summary><br><ul><div>
-If you want to use multiple stores in a single file, or if you want to simply rename an store, use the following syntax:
+For multiple stores or renaming a store, use:
 </em><br>

 ```js